 DAY VISITOR RATES

-€20 per child: includes unlimited use of playgrounds and includes 4 activities (choose between kayaking, bumper boats, paddle boats, mini golf, bungee trampolines, rock wall, archery and water balls).
+€20 per child: includes unlimited use of playgrounds and includes 4 activities (choose between kayaking, bumper boats, paddle boats, mini golf, bungee trampolines, rock wall and water balls).

-€10 per adult: includes 2 activities (choose between kayaking, bumper boats, paddle boats, mini golf and archery).
+€10 per adult: includes 2 activities (choose between kayaking, bumper boats, paddle boats and mini golf).

-Please note archery is not available on all days, and not all activities are available during low season.
+Please note, not all activities are available during low season.

 Visiting hours are from 10 a.m. to 5 p.m.